-- The Board will issue regular Staff questionnaires to measure whether staff know and understand their responsibilities and that of CSVJB to promote equality and prevent discrimination and harassment, and know where to find information on equality and diversity. - The Board will provide training in equalities to all staff and equalities training to form part of induction process and make available information on equalities on the staff intranet. - The Board will carry out regular equality monitoring.
+- The Board will issue regular staff questionnaires to measure whether staff know and understand their responsibilities and that of CSVJB to promote equality and prevent discrimination and harassment and know where to find information on equality and diversity. - The Board will provide training in equalities to all staff and equalities training to form part of induction process and make available information on equalities on the staff intranet. - The Board will carry out regular equality monitoring.

 No success measures were previously indicated in the last report in relation to this outcome.
-Progress was reported on staff questionnaire responses to two equality related questions.
-These questions have been put to staff in 2016, 2018 and 2020.
-The following graphs represent the responses over time.
+Progress was reported on staff questionnaire responses to two equalities related questions.
+These questions have been put to staff in 2016, 2018 and 2022.
+The following graphs represent the responses over time expressed as a percentage.

-The results are positive and represent an increase in the percentage of staff who strongly agree that;
+The results are largely positive where 77% of staff who agree or strongly agree that;